ASaiun/github_rank/README.md

 # Milestone
 ## Phase 1 - Get User Data
 - [ ] 1.
-Read lastest API documents
+Read latest API documents
 - [ ] 1.1 Base URL
 - [ ] 1.2 Authorization
 - [ ] 1.2 Get rate-limit
 - [ ] 2.
-Write code to crawl User data from id:1 to lastest
+Write code to crawl User data from id:1 to latest
 - [ ] 2.1 Crawl one User data and store it into database
 - [ ] 2.2 Write loop codes to crawl all data